 Namibian Film and Theatre Award (NFTA)- winning actor, Radio Host, full time banker, host and media personality, Adriano Visagie’s film, ‘Salute’, will be showcased in Amsterdam next month.
 In the film, written and directed by Phillipe Talavera for OYO, Adriano plays Charlito, a young prisoner who needs to make difficult choices in prison, not knowing whether life was better in or out of prison.

-I sat down with Adriano to get a glimpse of his personal life:
+Namib Insider sat down with Adriano to get a glimpse of his professional and personal life:

 Who are your favorite actors?